 Even though we have already seen some incredible deals for influencers over the past few years, this industry is clearly still in its infancy.
 There is quite a bit of maturing to do over the next few years.
 A shakeout of platforms, pricing for influencers and a host of other factors will settle in to a new set of norms as things move forward.

 The need for the contracts will remain constant.
 Whether you are a micro-influencer or leading millions of followers it is important to have the right contracts in place.
 At Creators’ Legal we provide industry standard agreements drafted by true content and media lawyers to help influencers and managers better document their deals.

 Creators Legal is the first and only legal platform build just for Content Creators.
 Get simple, straightforward, and trustworthy creator contracts in a fast, easy-to-use platform.
 With a powerful guided Form Builder, a secure e-signature system, and your own personalized dashboard to store and organize all your contracts, you can get yourself protected in minutes without the need for expensive entertainment lawyers!

 Want to learn more?
 Check out CreatorsLegal.com, where you can get single use contracts or monthly and annual subscriptions on all contracts for creators!
-Try us for Free!
+Try us now!